Adaptive histogram equalization: Contrast Limited AHE

 Ordinary AHE tends to overamplify the contrast in near-constant regions of the image, since the histogram in such regions is highly concentrated.
 As a result, AHE may cause noise to be amplified in near-constant regions.
 Contrast Limited AHE (CLAHE) is a variant of adaptive histogram equalization in which the contrast amplification is limited, so as to reduce this problem of noise amplification.

-In CLAHE, the contrast amplification in the vicinity of a given pixel value is given by the slope of the transformation function.
+In AHE, the contrast amplification in the vicinity of a given pixel value is given by the slope of the transformation function.
 This is proportional to the slope of the neighbourhood cumulative distribution function (CDF) and therefore to the value of the histogram at that pixel value.
 CLAHE limits the amplification by clipping the histogram at a predefined value before computing the CDF.
 This limits the slope of the CDF and therefore of the transformation function.
 The value at which the histogram is clipped, the so-called clip limit, depends on the normalization of the histogram and thereby on the size of the neighbourhood region.
 Common values limit the resulting amplification to between 3 and 4.

 It is advantageous not to discard the part of the histogram that exceeds the clip limit but to redistribute it equally among all histogram bins.

 The redistribution will push some bins over the clip limit again (region shaded green in the figure), resulting in an effective clip limit that is larger than the prescribed limit and the exact value of which depends on the image.
 If this is undesirable, the redistribution procedure can be repeated recursively until the excess is negligible.

 Efficient computation by interpolation

 Adaptive histogram equalization in its straightforward form presented above, both with and without contrast limiting, requires the computation of a different neighbourhood histogram and transformation function for each pixel in the image.
-This makes the method very expensive computationally.
+This makes the method very computationally expensive.

 Interpolation allows a significant improvement in efficiency without compromising the quality of the result.
 The image is partitioned into equally sized rectangular tiles as shown in the right part of the figure below.
 (64 tiles in 8 columns and 8 rows is a common choice.).
 A histogram, CDF and transformation function is then computed for each of the tiles.
 The transformation functions are appropriate for the tile center pixels (black squares in the left part of the figure).
 All other pixels are transformed with up to four transformation functions of the tiles with center pixels closest to them, and are assigned interpolated values.
 Pixels in the bulk of the image (shaded blue) are bilinearly interpolated, pixels close to the boundary (shaded green) are linearly interpolated, and pixels near corners (shaded red) are transformed with the transformation function of the corner tile.
 The interpolation coefficients reflect the location of pixels between the closest tile center pixels, so that the result is continuous as the pixel approaches a tile center.

 This procedure reduces the number of transformation functions to be computed dramatically and only imposes the small additional cost of linear interpolation.